 These are often reports that relate to allergic reactions, such as:

 Anyone who experiences an allergic reaction to castor oil should seek medical attention immediately.

 Skin irritation and the development of rashes are the most commonly reported side effects.

-Using castor oil is a useful and inexpensive way to promote skin health, and it may have particular benefits for the face.
+Using castor oil is a useful and inexpensive way to promote skin health, and it may have particular benefits for facial skin.

-However, much of the evidence underlying these benefits has yet to be deemed conclusive, and a greater degree of scientific research will be required to determine the full benefits of castor oil.
+However, much of the evidence underlying these benefits is yet to be deemed conclusive, and a greater degree of scientific research will be required to determine the full benefits of castor oil.